tonethar/IGME-230-GDD-Master/notes/HW-fun-suggester-2.md

 1) There is a button that causes a new "fun suggestion" to be displayed when it is clicked

-2) When the web app browser window is closed, and then re-opened at a later time, the app will remember and display the most recent suggestion that was displayed to user
+2) When the web app browser window is closed, and then re-opened at a later time, the app will remember and display the most recent suggestion that was displayed to the user

 3) The app displays a list of all of the suggestions (i.e. the array) to the user:
     - the list will be sorted alphabetically